Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    c.
 Check if there is already a SmartDaemon process running

    d.
-Got to logs under /logs directory, find any useful clues in the log file.
+Got to logs under ${SMART_HOME}/logs directory, find any useful clues in the log file.

 2. UI can not show hot files list

   Possible causes:

   a.
 Cannot lock system mover locker.
-You may see something like this in the SmartServer.log file,
+You may see something like this in the smartserver.log file,

 	2017-07-15 00:38:28,619 INFO org.smartdata.hdfs.HdfsStatesUpdateService.init 68: Initializing ...
 	2017-07-15 00:38:29,350 ERROR org.smartdata.hdfs.HdfsStatesUpdateService.checkAndMarkRunning 138: Unable to lock 'mover', please stop 'mover' first.